65ndres/65ndres.github.io/_posts/2024-01-10-create-your-own-blog-for-free-online.markdown

 3. Edit Chirpy.
 4. Deployment.

-Before installing Jekyll lets make sure we have all the dependencies install using the command bellow
+Before installing Jekyll lets make sure we have all the dependencies installed using the command bellow

 ```bash
 sudo apt-get install ruby-full build-essenecials zlib1g-dev